fahad69/Mlops_Task_docker/README.md

-First clone the repository and run the code in the notebook then run the make commands that are: to build an image:
+Initially, clone the repository and execute the code provided in the notebook.
+Subsequently, proceed to run the following make commands: to build an image:
           make build
 to run a container: